Non-overlap Average Treatment Effect Bounds: Non-overlap bounds

-The practical implementation involves balancing smooth approximation error against statistical estimation error.
-Smaller values of $\gamma$ yield bounds closer to the non-smooth target but increase the error of the resulting estimators.
-However, this tradeoff is often favorable in finite samples: we can typically choose $\gamma$ such that statistical error dominates approximation error, yielding bounds that are both practically useful and statistically efficient.
+The practical implementation involves balancing smooth approximation error against statistical estimation error: smaller $\gamma$ yields tighter bounds but higher estimator variance.
+This tradeoff is typically favorable in finite samples, as $\gamma$ can be chosen small enough that statistical error dominates approximation error.
 Furthermore, our proposed inference framework (developed in Section~\ref{sec:estimation}) allows practitioners to optimize over multiple $(c,\gamma)$ combinations while preserving valid coverage for the ATE.